 Christmas pudding mix

-MV’S Easy Christmas Pudding Recipe
+MV’S Easy Christmas Pudding Recipe in a Slow Cooker

-Makes two puddings in 21 cm (8 inch) pudding bowls.
+This easy Christmas pudding recipe makes two puddings in 21 cm (8 inch) pudding bowls.
 You will also need a slow cooker big enough to fit a single bowl.

 Ingredients